-Sunday was a warm, blue sky day at Breck, which gave great opportunity to explore the mountain and find Leo’s Cabin tucked away in the woods.
-We hit each peak at Breckenridge and got a good sampling of Breck’s groomers, steeps and bumps.
+Sunday was a warm, blue-sky day at Breck, which gave a great opportunity to explore the mountain and find Leo’s Cabin tucked away in the woods.
+We hit each peak at Breckenridge and got a good sampling of Breck’s groomers, steeps, and bumps.

 1 Year Prior: Ides of March Skiing to Leo’s Cabin

 The previous ski season, on March 15, 2010 (I consolidated these Leo’s Cabin posts), we left for Breckenridge late and we were on the mountain by 1 pm.
 Spring Break meant it was crowded, with land mines all over the place.

 Breck is laid out in a way that if you do not stay at the very top, you inevitably will hit long flat cruisers to the bottom where the noobs are plentiful.